Margaret Schindel is a jewelry artist and internationally known expert on metal clay techniques. PMC certified in 2006 by Celie Fago.

 - Braid strips to use as decorative accents.

 Commercial fine silver metal clay paper (Art Clay Silver Paper Type or PMC+ Sheet) is a unique product that doesn't dry out with exposure to air.
-However, you can make your own paper-thin metal clay sheet with other types of slow-drying metal clay, including BRONZclay and COPPRclay from Metal Adventures.
+However, you can make your own paper-thin metal clay sheet with other types of slow-drying, flexible clay formulas.
+Clay formulas that dry hard with no flexibility are not suitable for this application.

-Here is a video demonstration of how to do this with the soft formulas of NobleClay Bronze, Silver or Copper clay.
-Be very gentle when removing the plastic wrap to avoid tearing the fragile paper-thin sheet of metal clay, and always peel away the plastic wrap from the clay and not vice versa.
-Also, use the edge of a sharp craft blade to help you loosen and lift the edge of the sheet.
+Here is a video showing how to do this with NobleClays brand.
+Although NobleClays is no longer available, the video provides a useful demonstration that applies to any flexible formula.
+Be extremely slow and gentle when peeling away the plastic wrap to avoid tearing the very fragile, paper-thin clay, and always peel away the top sheet of plastic wrap from the clay and not vice versa.
+Then use the edge of a sharp craft blade to help you loosen and lift the edge of the sheet from the bottom sheet of plastic wrap.

-Tutorial: How to Make Flexible Metal Clay With Glycerin - With Hadar Jacobson
+Tutorial: How to Make Flexible Metal Clay With Glycerin (Hadar Jacobson)

 What's Your Favorite Type of Metal Clay?